-While plenty of people will be happy just to help, it’s beneficial to be thoughtful about how you can help them.
+While plenty of people will be happy to help, it’s beneficial to be thoughtful about how you can help them.
 Generating value for someone else is one of the best ways to cultivate authenticity in the early days of a relationship.
-Value will mean something different to everyone, so you have to do a lot of listening and a bit of digging to find something relevant for each professional you work with.
+Of course, value will mean something different to everyone, so you have to do a lot of listening and a bit of digging to find something relevant for each professional you work with.

 As time goes on, you should look for organic opportunities to connect.
 While it is probably okay to reach out saying it’s time to catch up, that doesn’t always promote a lot of confidence that you consider a connection to be authentic.
 Begin thinking about your interaction cadence as less of a fixed point in time and more of a window.
 If you know you’re supposed to catch up with someone by next week, begin looking out for reasons to connect: a trip to their city, an article they might be interested in, a blog post that they wrote recently.
 By finding something organic and meaningful to them, the entire conversation will feel more natural.

-If you are regularly connecting over organic opportunities, providing value for them, and making it clear how they might provide value for you, then you should have no issue forming a strong relationship that can anchor your deal sourcing strategy.
+Suppose you are regularly connecting over organic opportunities, providing value for them, and making it clear how they might provide value for you.
+In that case, you should have no issue forming a solid relationship that can anchor your deal sourcing strategy.

 Deal Sourcing by Maintaining Relationships with Executives

-Compared with its potential, tapping into business owners and company executives is one of the most under-utilized sources of business development and quality deal flow.
+Compared with its potential, tapping into entrepreneurs, business owners, and company executives is one of the most under-utilized sources of business development and high-quality deal flow.

 After considering — and passing on — an investment, most investors tend to write off the executives of the company they were considering.
 There may be some vague intentions to keep in touch, but doing so is a remarkable rarity.
 This is because, for many investors, the value of the relationship is no longer clear after you pass on a deal.